camunda/camunda-docs/optimize/apis-tools/optimize-api/tutorial.md

 }
 ```

-4. In your terminal, run `node cli.js optimize delete` to delete your dashboard.
+4. In your terminal, run `node cli.js optimize delete <dashboard ID>`, where `<dashboard ID>` is where you can paste the ID of the dashboard you would like to delete.
 You will see a response similar to the following:

 `Dashboard 12345 was deleted!`